 Your oracle deck will come with a guide by the creator who sets out a basic interpretation of each card or helpful meditations based on the card that will help you find the meanings.
 If you’ve already started to pull intuitions from the cards, then you might find helpful additional insights in the guide.
 The guide is also great if this deck is new to you or you’re completely lost on the meaning of the card you pulled.

-For example, many people involved in divination might choose to open their reading session first with a reading of oracle cards.
+For example, many people involved in divination might choose to open their reading session first with an oracle cards deck.
 They might pull cards for past, present, and future and use them as an overall guide or tone-setter for the rest of the reading.
 Once the oracle cards have established the topic and tone, a further tarot card reading can help interpret the messages in more detail because of their structure.

 Another way to use them in combination is to limit your oracle card reading to a single card.
 You could pull one card that would be your message for the day and then follow with a tarot card reading that could help further explain that message.